LEGEND2310/SAP_Hack-Happy-Hours-Burn_Rate_Predictor/README.md

-# SAP Hack - Happy Hours - Burn Rate Predictor
+# Code with SAP India - Happy Hours - Burn Rate Predictor

 This project is being submitted by the team Tech_Enthus consisting of:
 1) Deepak Kumar Jha ([LEGEND2310](https://github.com/LEGEND2310))